DrewThomasson/ebook2audiobookXTTS/README.md

 - Uses XTTS from Coqui TTS for high-quality text-to-speech conversion.
 - Optional voice cloning feature using a provided voice file.
 - Supports different languages for text-to-speech conversion, with English as the default.
+- Confirmed to run on only 4 gb ram

 ## Requirements